Burnham Park Yacht Club Bylaws

 Members who enter the armed services and are on active service shall have their class of membership continue until the end of their active service without payment of annual dues and assessments.

-SECTION 4.05 USE OF MAILING LIST
+SECTION 4.05 USE OF EMAIL OR MAIL LIST

 The use of the club mailing list is restricted to the commodore, secretary, treasurer, Auxiliary and chairmen of appropriate committees for club purposes only.